 Bug fix off-diagonal part shielding tensor: In the ADF2005.01 the bugs in the NMR module are fixed that gave problems in the ADF2004.01 and older versions.

-The whole input file for NMR uses one block key NMR, with several (optional) sub keys, each having a series of options.
+The input file for NMR uses the block key NMR, with several (optional) sub keys, each having a series of options.
+For analysis a separate block key can be used.